 Signs Your Baby Has Entered Leap 2

-As baby enters into this leap, baby may cry more, be crankier and clingier.
+As your baby enters into this leap, your little one may cry more, be crankier and clingier.

 Other signs baby is entering this leap are: